 The Board appoints the members of the Architectural Review Board annually.
 The ARB is tasked with ensuring that the construction of new homes and modifications to existing homes meet construction standards that have been established to promote the preservation of property values.
 The Architectural Review Board guidelines can be found in the ARB section.

-Vice President: Carl Easterling
+President: Carl Easterling

 Secretary: Larry Dessem

-Treasurer: Todd Norris
+Treasurer: Todd Neel

 Members At Large: